rongmon/rbcodes/docs/GUIs/multispec/multispec.md

 - Use the keyboard navigation keys (`x`, `X`, `t`, `b`) for precise control of the display
 - Press `r` to reset to the original view if you get lost
 - Use `R` to clear line identifications without changing the view
+- Press `H` at any time to see the help window with keyboard shortcuts

 ### Redshift Identification